Cat Zingano: Ultimate Fighting Championship

 On August 14, 2019, it was announced that Zingano had been released from the UFC.

 Bellator MMA

 On October 29, 2019, it was announced that Zingano had signed with Bellator MMA.

 In her promotional debut, Zingano faced Gabby Holloway at Bellator 245 on September 11, 2020.
 She won the fight via unanimous decision.

 Zingano faced Olivia Parker on April 9, 2021 at Bellator 256.
 She won the bout via first round armbar submission.

 Zingano was scheduled to face Pam Sorenson on March 11, 2022 at Bellator 276.
 However, Zingano was forced to pull out due to injury and the bout was cancelled.
 The bout was rebooked for Bellator 282 on June 24, 2022.
 She won the bout via unanimous decision.

-Zingano is scheduled to face Leah McCourt on March 31, 2023 at Bellator 293.
+Zingano faced Leah McCourt on March 31, 2023 at Bellator 293.
+She won the fight via unanimous decision.

+Zingano faced reigning champion Cris Cyborg for the Bellator Women's Featherweight Championship on October 7, 2023, at Bellator 300.
+She lost the fight via TKO in the first round.

+Global Fight League

+Zingano was scheduled to face Alexa Conners in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, the first two GFL events were postponed indefinitely.

 Personal life

 Zingano married Brazilian Jiu-Jitsu black belt Mauricio Zingano in 2010.
 Her husband committed suicide on January 13, 2014.
 She has a son (born 2006), making her the first mother to compete in the UFC.
 Ahead of her second Bellator MMA fight, she set up a scholarship fund to help students who have been recently bereaved with $10,000.